 Need Help with Setting Up a Spousal Maintenance Agreement?
 Talk to a Long Island Divorce Lawyer

+To learn more about what you need to know about spousal maintenance (alimony) on Long Island and how to get help to protect yourself and your future visit this page: Spousal Maintenance / Alimony on Long Island, NY.
 An experienced, compassionate divorce Lawyer Long Island’s Robert E. Hornberger Esq., PC and his team have helped many couples in Nassau County and Suffolk County develop Spousal Maintenance Agreements that work for both parties in Separation or Divorce Agreements.
 If you need help, please contact us at 631-923-1910 or fill out the short form on this page for a free consultation.

 SCHEDULE YOUR FREE CONSULTATION TODAY

 Call 631-923-1910 or fill in the form below

 Schedule your complimentary consultation and case evaluation with our experienced attorneys today.
 When you call, you'll speak to our friendly Client Services Director, who will be able to answer your general questions and set up your appointment with an attorney who specializes in your unique case.

 At your meeting, your attorney will describe the many options available and determine together which is the right solution for you.
 By the end of this meeting we’ll all understand how we can best help you to move forward.